iamstarkov/generator-travis/README.md

 > Composability is a way to combine smaller parts to make one large thing.
 Sort of [like Voltron ®][voltron]
 > — [Yeoman docs](http://yeoman.io/authoring/composability.html)

+Just plug in _travis_ into your generator and forget about keeping travis configs up to date.
+This package will do it for you and your generator’s consumers.
+Everybody wins.

 ### Add it to your generator

     npm install --save generator-travis